 “Our Eastland Fairies are playing the Westland Pixies,” said Mole.

 While Toad held the front door open everybody else filed outside.
 Toad came out and shut the large blackened oak door.
-When he turned around, the sudden presence of a man dressed in a black robe and wearing a mortar board hat startled him; the others as well for they had not seen him approach.
+When he turned around, the sudden presence of a knight, armor the color of white gold, startled him.
 It was as though he’d simply popped out of the bushes.

 The crowd in front of Toad Hall, all Eastlanders, began to move along, all headed to the gentle slopes on the northern side of the Grand Canal.
 On the east end of that section of the Grand Canal, a giant stone bridge spanned the water.
 The other end of the Grand Canal, the west end, split into two channels and between the two waters on a point of land lay the sultan’s palace, home of Aladdin and Princess Full of Full Moons.
 In the middle of the Grand Canal a long thin island divided the canal for the middle third of its length.
 Marley and her Toad Hall friends set up their chairs facing the island.
 Across from them and, in a rather thick forest, another crowd flooded in from the west and began to make themselves comfortable.